jsloyer/whatsnew/index.md

 New as of: 16 November 2017

 The introduction of [resource groups](/docs/overview/ibm-cloud.html#whatis) within your {{site.data.keyword.Bluemix_notm}} account has opened up a new way for you to assign access.
 Users and service IDs can be assigned access to all services within a resource group enabling you to quickly assign access to more than one resource at a time.
 You can also customize access for each user or service ID by assigning access to just some services within a resource group, or you just choose to assign access to individual resources down to the service instance level.

-You can also grant access between service instances by using the [authorizations](/docs/iam/authorizations.html#serviceauth) feature.
-Set a source and target for the authorization, and then choose a role for the source service that is accessing the target.
-This feature provides the ability for one service instance to access a resource in another service instance.

 For more information about the features that you can take advantage of by using IAM, see [What features does IAM provide?](/docs/iam/index.html#features)